National Post

-The National Post is a Canadian English-language broadsheet newspaper available in several cities in central and western Canada.
-The paper is the flagship publication of Postmedia Network and is published Mondays through Saturdays, with Monday released as a digital e-edition only.
+The National Post is a Canadian English-language broadsheet newspaper and the flagship publication of the American-owned Postmedia Network.
+It is published Mondays through Saturdays, with Monday released as a digital e-edition only.
 The newspaper is distributed in the provinces of Ontario, Quebec, Alberta and British Columbia.
 Weekend editions of the newspaper are also distributed in Manitoba and Saskatchewan.

 The newspaper was founded in 1998 by Conrad Black in an attempt to compete with The Globe and Mail.
 In 2001, CanWest completed its acquisition of the National Post.
 In 2006, the newspaper ceased distribution in Atlantic Canada and the Canadian territories.
 Postmedia assumed ownership of the newspaper in 2010, after the CEO of the National Post's, Paul Godfrey, assembled an ownership group to acquire CanWest's chain of newspapers.

 History

 Conrad Black built the National Post around the Financial Post, a financial newspaper in Toronto which Hollinger Inc. purchased from Sun Media in 1997.
-Financial Post was retained as the name of the new newspaper's business section.
+Originally slated for an October 5, 1998 launch date, the debut of the paper was delayed until October 27 because of financial complications that stemmed from Black's acquisition of the Financial Post, which was retained as the name of the new newspaper's business section.

 Outside Toronto, the Post was built on the printing and distribution infrastructure of Hollinger's national newspaper chain, formerly called Southam Newspapers, that included the newspapers Ottawa Citizen, Montreal Gazette, Edmonton Journal, Calgary Herald, and Vancouver Sun.
 The Post became Black's national flagship title, and Ken Whyte was appointed editor.

 Beyond his political vision, Black attempted to compete directly with Kenneth Thomson's media empire led in Canada by The Globe and Mail, which Black and many others perceived as the platform of the Liberal establishment.